End Punctuation

 Sometimes, there is a question about whether a sentence contains a direct question.

-• Example: He asked about who is going.
+• Example: He asked about who was going.

 With this phrasing, there is no direct question.
 It is an indirect question.
 Question marks should not be used.